• Skip to primary navigation

 Chicken thighs are my favorite cut of meat.
 They stay juicy and flavorful, even when they are overcooked.
 When the skin gets nice and crispy, it's like a delicious chip!

-Anytime I buy chicken it's going to be chicken thighs.
+Anytime I buy skin-on chicken, it's going to be these keto chicken thighs.
 I might not always buy the ones with the bone and skin on, though.
 I do like the simplicity of boneless skinless chicken thighs and then I will use my recipe for Baked Boneless Skinless Chicken thighs.
 Also, when I am in a time crunch, I will opt for my Air fryer Chicken Thighs recipe because it can be finished in around 40 minutes.

 Ingredients needed